Jakub21/Tribe-Simulator/description.md

 To run the simulator copy project root folder and paste it in any sub-directory of your server's `HTDOCS`, and open `localhost` or whatever your host's URL is.

 ### Time Scale
 Year length (expressed in ticks) is specified in `sim.yearLength`.
 Ticks per second on standard (x1) speed is specified in `sim.fps`.
 Currently those values are 100 and 30, respectively.
+Note that year starts with summers (This may change soon).

 On standard speed simulator runs at 30 ticks per second.